opencord/cord-tester/docs/validate_pods.md

 **Validating AT&T workflow**

 Test scripts and input data for validating AT&T workflow are under `cord-tester/src/test/cord-api/Tests/WorkflowValidations`.
 The same test script e.g. `ATT_Test001.robot` works with different POD setups.
 Instead of hardcoding the POD specific variables in the test script, it relies on a separated configuration file which describes POD setup.
-To create a configuratino file for your POD please take a look at [this example](https://github.com/opencord/pod-configs/blob/master/deployment-configs/flex-pod1-olt.yaml).
+To create a configuration file for your POD please take a look at [this example](https://github.com/opencord/pod-configs/blob/master/deployment-configs/flex-pod1-olt.yaml).

 Input data are stored under `cord-tester/src/test/cord-api/Tests/WorkflowValidations/data/`.
 Please create a new folder with the name of your POD and copy and data files from e.g. `flex-pod1-olt` folder and edit them with the correct values on your POD.